-Leslie Klein Pilder, Executive Director Leslie is an experienced early childhood educator who has been at Nonotuck for four years.
+Leslie Klein Pilder, Executive Director Leslie is an experienced early childhood educator who has been at Nonotuck for five years.
 She briefly worked in Boston as the director of a Mandarin immersion child care center and before that in a school in Manhattan.
 At New York University’s Teaching for Success program (a research project designed to improve the quality of teaching and learning in NYC Head Start centers), Leslie worked to educate and inspire teachers and administrators of young children.
 As a lecturer at Empire College (State University of NY), Leslie taught undergraduate and graduate students studying early childhood and created a well-received seminar on Adolescent Rites of Passage, the topic of her second Master’s degree.
 Leslie started her education career as a Montessori teacher.
 Recently Leslie has begun working with incarcerated fathers in the county jail, helping them connect with their children through reading and she volunteers at the Florence ReCenter Swap Shop.
 A lover of theatre, Leslie’s undergraduate work was in Performance Studies.
 Leslie has adult children and stepchildren and grandchildren on each coast (ask her, and she’ll show you photos!)
 She is happy to be in Northampton, a place she loved at first sight.

 Nicole, Teacher, Polliwog Room Nicole has lived in the Pioneer Valley her whole life.
 She attended Bay Path College focusing on elementary education.
 Nicole spent the last 7 years running her own home daycare and has over 15 years experience working with children.
 For Nicole, there is no better feeling than watching tiny personalities develop!
 In her free time she is usually running around with her own children out shopping or eating.
 Nicole loves event planning and throwing parties of all kinds.She is thrilled to be a part of the Nonotuck community!